danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 There's a bit going on here, so lets break down reacting to the actions from our module and updating the application's state.

 * We define the initial state of our application, with a starting count of 0, and assign it to `initialState`.
-* We define a `StreamController`, assign it to `actionsSink`, and pass it to our view.
+* We define a `StreamController`, assign it to `controller`, and pass it to our view.
 The view will request changes to the application state by adding actions onto this `StreamController`.
 * We use Frappe's `scan` transformer to apply actions from our view to the previous state of the application.
 * We listen to the `state` stream and rerender the view whenever it has changed.